Water supply and sanitation in Palestine: Desalinated seawater

-Desalination of seawater is expected to become more important in the future through a long-planned regional desalination plant that would provide desalinated water using the piped water network throughout the entire Gaza strip.
 For over 20 years, a major desalination plant for Gaza has been discussed.
 The Palestinian Water Authority has approved a $500 million facility.
-Israel supports it and has quietly begun to offer Palestinians desalination training.
+The New York Times reported in 2013 that Israel supported this and had begun to offer Palestinians desalination training.
 In 2012 the French government committed a 10 million-euro grant for the plant.
 Arab countries, coordinated by the Islamic Development Bank, committed to provide half of the necessary funds, matching an expected European financial commitment.
 The European Investment Bank provides technical assistance.

 Another major problem is that desalination is very energy-intensive, while the import of fuel to produce the necessary electricity is restricted by Israel and Egypt.
 Furthermore, revenues from drinking water tariffs are insufficient to cover the operating costs of the envisaged plant at the current tariff level.